 Damage to the airfield and its facilities is well documented: three of the hangers were well alight, the equipment stores were a write-off, as were four Hurricanes and a Bristol Blenheim bomber destroyed on the ground.
 Damage was sustained to another four parked aircraft and the station’s medical facilities.
 Seriously, no communications now existed with the outside world.

-Nine airmen were killed including the station’s much loved medical officer and local GP, Flight Lieutenant Robert Cromie; a further seven men and a WAAF were wounded.
-One soldier died of his wounds the next day and two more suffered minor wounds.
+One pilot and ten RAF ground staff, were killed or died later of their injuries, including the station’s much loved medical officer and local GP, Flight Lieutenant Robert Cromie.
+A further three pilots, seven RAF ground staff and a WAAF were wounded.
+One soldier died of his wounds on the 20th and two more suffered minor wounds.
 Houses surrounding the airfield suffered major damage as airfield targets were missed: Valley Road in Kenley was particularly badly hit.

 Nevertheless, No 64 and No 615 Squadrons’ pilots did not allow the enemy to escape unpunished, claiming several enemy fighters and bombers as they headed for the safety of France.
 Of the nine low-level Do17s, only two made it back to their base north of Paris – four were shot down over England and two crash-landed in France.